richardbiely/gaia-ecs/README.md

 >**NOTE:<br/>** This is a low-level feature mostly targeted for maintainers.
 However, if paired with your own profiler code it can become a very helpful tool.

 ## Unit testing
-The project is thoroughly unit-tested and includes thousand of unit tests covering essentially every feature of the framework.
+The project is thoroughly unit-tested and includes thousands of unit tests covering essentially every feature of the framework.
 Benchmarking relies on a modified [picobench](https://github.com/iboB/picobench).

 It can be controlled via -DGAIA_BUILD_UNITTEST=ON/OFF (OFF by default).